-This vegetable motif towel appears to be one of the newer ones of my collection.
+This vegetable motif towel appears to be one of the newer ones in my collection.
 It’s embroidered on a tea towel, rather than a flour sack, and is in better condition.

 This pattern was originally published in 1960, so I’m wondering if maybe my grandmother made this one?
-I have no way of knowing for sure, but this one is clearly newer than many of the others.
+I have no way of knowing for sure, but this one is clearly newer than many of the others, so it’s likely.

 Stitched-in Fabric Pieces

-I also have this adorable rooster, and the SILVER towels, but haven’t located their patterns yet.
+I also have this adorable rooster, and the SILVER towel, but haven’t located their patterns yet.

 Shop Embroidered Flour Sack Towels